-For a past contribution and or charge that has been paid for a particular network under a previous charging regime that exceeds the network component of the credit applied under section 8.4 (Credit) an "additional credit" against the adopted charge for the particular network will be recognised.
+For a past contribution and or charge relating to "current" trunk infrastructure that has been paid for a particular trunk network under a previous charging regime that exceeds the credit applied under section 8.4 (Credit), an "additional credit" against the adopted charge for the particular network will be recognised.
 The amount of the credit will be determined by converting the previous payment to an equivalent adopted charge as determined by Council and only relates to the amount over and above the standard credit applied under section 8.4 (credit).